ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 ++++++++++++++++++++++++++++++++++++++++
 Now that we have the helper script in place, we can start modifying the sowing and harvesting manager scripts.
-Specifially, we want to rely on the ``CropSequenceEnforcer`` to ensure that the various ``CanSow`` properties enforce the required crop sequencing rules, and that the ``HarvestCrop()`` method records all crops that have been harvested.
+Specifially, we want to rely on the ``CropSequenceEnforcer`` to ensure that the various ``CanSow`` properties enforce the crop sequencing rules, and that the ``HarvestCrop()`` method records all crops that have been harvested.
 Arbitrarily, let us here jointly modify the ``SowHarvest_wheat`` *manager* (while modifications to the three other *manager* scripts are identical).
 Let us select the ``Script`` tab to access the C# code.